What is does it mean to have vibrant health, live life with meaning, and have a deep sense of peace, contentment, and purpose?

 Ayurveda means “knowledge of life,” and it originated in India more than 5,000 years ago.
 It is the oldest continuously practiced health care system in the world, coming from an understanding of nature’s natural rhythms and laws and working with the imbalances that show up as signs of disease in the mind and body.

-Ayurveda reaches far beyond the area of physical health, healing, and the prevention of disease.
-It can also help each of us claim our authentic selves and align with our true nature.
+Ayurveda reaches far beyond the area of physical health, healing, and the prevention of disease, but can help each of us claim our authentic selves and align with our true nature.
 Through ayurveda, we create awareness of body, mind, and spirit to develop our strengths, refine our needs, surface our challenges, redirect harmful tendencies, and offer genuine support wherever it is needed so that we can find balance in stressful times.

 Ayurveda educates and inspires us to be well and do well.
 Kamie is here to support you on your journey, serve you to find a balanced life, and rediscover your authentic self.